busydayhuh/prigorod/README.md

 ## Features

-- **Train Schedules**: View schedules for trains between selected stations.
+- **Train Schedules**: View schedules for trains between selected stations, the schedule of a selected station, or a train route.
 - **Location-Based Search**: Automatically detect the user's location to suggest nearby stations.
 - **Filters**: Filter results by express trains, departed trains, and more.
 - **Suggestions**: Get alternative routes or station suggestions when no direct routes are available.